-An end of the school year SEN meeting is held in June-July.
+An end of the school year a SEN meeting is held in June-July, to revise and update IEP.

 SEN Students at MYP and DP Level

 All stated above applies to all sections in the school, and the same procedure is followed for both suspected and declared SENs at MYP and DP level.